FILM

 Theme

-If you remain fixated on your memories, clinging to them with nostalgia and longing, and begin to see these recollections as absolute truths, it can lead to significant consequences in your present life, particularly in your relationships.
+If you remain fixated on a memory, clinging to it with nostalgia and longing, and begin to see this recollection as the absolute truth, it can have unforeseen consequences in a relationship.

 Brussels